sidekick9497/online-shop/discovery-server/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.cts.training.discovery-server' is invalid and this project uses 'com.cts.training.discoveryserver' instead.
+* The original package name 'com.cts.online-ordering.discovery-server' is invalid and this project uses 'com.cts.onlineordering.discoveryserver' instead.

 # Getting Started